vinpap/vinpap/README.md

 ### Hi there 👋
+/play secret

+- 💻 AI developer in R&D
+- 🌍 Looking for uses of AI that truly have a positive impact
+- 👾 Reinforcement learning is life

 <!--
 **vinpap/vinpap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.